pdmit/discord-multiplayer-template/README.md

+# Discord Multiplayer Activity based on the Phaser Discord Multiplayer Games Template (more info about the template below)

+## Concept

+A flappy bird multiplayer prototype.
+Compete against your friends to see who is the last one standing.

+## Work in Progress

+## Future Ideas

+- Play against a "gamemaster" who sets up the game in real time
+	- The gamemaster tries to win by placing obstacles (gets a limited amount of pipes, but replenishes)
+	- The gamemaster switches every round with whomever won

+- Power-ups
+	- Reduce gravity
+	- Increase gravity for other players

+- New obstacles/hazards

 # Phaser Discord Multiplayer Games Template

 This project template is designed to be used in conjunction with our [Creating Multiplayer Discord Games with Phaser](https://phaser.io/tutorials/creating-multiplayer-discord-games-with-phaser) tutorial.
 It provides a starting point for creating multiplayer games on Discord with Colyseus and Phaser, utilising their new Embedded App SDK.